 ‘As opposed to the wall?’

-The voice said three hours but it seemed more like seven when the floor finally opened and all the wolfmen dropped down into a cluster of trees, some of them grabbing branches, others quoting Kant.
+The voice said three hours but it seemed more like seven when the floor finally opened and all the wolfmen dropped down into a cluster of trees, some of them grabbing branches, others misquoting Kant, one shrieking Kristeeeeeva.

 Aleša peered down from the cave above and saw the ceiling looking back at her and when she turned round she was in the forest.

-All the wolfmen vanished except one, who wheeled a TV out from behind a tree and placed it in the middle of a clearing.
+All the wolfmen vanished except the Kristeeeeeva fan, who wheeled a TV out from behind a tree and placed it in the middle of a clearing.